Information Management Branch

 provides for the enactment of regulations related to the program

 - governs the collection, use and disclosure of health information; how health information must be handled and protected; and the right of the public to access health records in the custody or under control of health care providers

 Section 9H of this Act identifies the responsibilities of the Provincial Archives of Alberta (PAA) for acquiring and preserving government records

 identifies the PAA as the official repository for government records of enduring value

 Office of Statistics and Information Act (Treasury Board and Finance)

 - governs the collection, compilation, analysis and publishing of statistics or other information relating to the commercial, industrial, financial, social, economic or other activities or conditions of Alberta

 Alberta Records Management Committee

 The Alberta Records Management Committee (ARMC) is a decision-making committee that provides enterprise oversight and direction for the Minister of Service Alberta.
 You can read the ARMC circulars under the Managing government information page.
-For more information on the ARMC, please refer to the Terms of Reference (0.2 MB).
+For more information on the ARMC, please refer to the Terms of Reference (PDF, 0.2 MB).

 Policies and strategies